Mental Health and Disorder: Knowledge Required to be healthy as a whole

 So yeah, basically mental health issues can make your life a living hell.

 Sounds almost like sorcery, does it not?
-For centuries, people treated various diseases like magic or witchcraft.
+For centuries, people treated various mental health issues like magic or witchcraft.
 Many mental patients were thought to be possessed by some demon or evil entity.
 They were even tortured in the name of exorcism.
 Thank God we are way past that time now.

 What to Do When You or Your loved One has These Disorders?